Hercules, California: Transportation

 Hercules is at the intersection of I-80 and State Route 4.
 I-80 is an interstate that is the principal route between San Francisco and Sacramento.
 Highway 4 lead to I -680 which provide access to Concord, California, Walnut Creek, California and the Tri-Valley Area.
 Per 2015 Census Data, 90% of Hercules’ workforce commutes via automobile to work, the average commute time is 39 minutes.

 Public transportation is available through the WestCat bus system.
 The operator provides local and school buses throughout Hercules and to the neighboring cities of Rodeo, Pinole, and Richmond among other areas.
 WestCat also offers express buses to the county seat at Martinez, the El Cerrito del Norte BART station and the San Francisco Transbay Terminal.
 Its major hub is Hercules Transit Center.
 This had been the proposed location of a future Bay Area Rapid Transit station in BART's 20-year plan, but Hercules Mayor John Delgado and city council declined BART's request to fund a study, precluding the possibility of a BART stop.

 The closest international airports are Oakland International (29 miles) and San Francisco International Airport (35 miles).
 The closest general aviation facilities are Buchanan Field in Concord and Napa County Airport in Napa.

 The Southern Pacific and the Burlington Northern railroads (formerly the Atchison, Topeka and the Santa Fe Railway) have rail lines that pass through Hercules; however with the demise of industry Hercules no longer has a direct rail connection.
-However, a new Hercules station is planned that will provide a stop along the Capitol Corridor line with a target completion date of 2018.
+However, a new Hercules station is planned that will provide a stop along the Capitol Corridor line, the first phases of which were constructed by 2018.
 An environmental study is underway for San Francisco Bay Ferry Service to provide service from the same station to San Francisco, which would take 42 minutes.